 Undergraduate Program Goals

-Programs in the Department of Biobehavioral Health prepare students to look at health issues in an integrated way, by taking into account the many different factors—biological, behavioral, social, cultural, and environmental—that influence health throughout the life span.
+Programs in the Department of Biobehavioral Health help you prepare to look at health issues in an integrated way, by taking into account the many different factors—biological, behavioral, social, cultural, and environmental—that influence health throughout the life span.

 Biobehavioral Health (BBH) Program Goals

-Upon the completion of the undergraduate program in Biobehavioral Health, a student will be able to:
+Upon the completion of the undergraduate program in Biobehavioral Health, you will be able to:

 - Describe and understand the fundamental biological, behavioral, social, cultural and environmental processes that influence health and disease.